The NIH director on why Americans aren't getting healthier, despite medical advances

 Well, sure, it does bother me.
 In many ways, the 28 years I have been at NIH have just been an amazing ride of discoveries upon discoveries.
 But you're right, we haven't seen that translate necessarily into advances.

 Let's be clear, there are some things that have happened that are pretty exciting.
-Cancer deaths are dropping every year by one or two percent.
+Cancer deaths are dropping every year by 1 or 2%.
 When you add that up over 20 years, cancer deaths are down by almost 25% from where they were at the turn of the century.
 And that's a consequence of all the hard work that's gone into developing therapeutics based on genomics, as well as immunotherapy that's made a big dent in an otherwise terrible disease.

 But we've lost ground in other areas, and a lot of them are a function of the fact that we don't have a very healthy lifestyle in our nation.
 Particularly with obesity and diabetes, those risk factors have been getting worse instead of better.
 We haven't, apparently, come up with strategies to turn that around.